laismaciel-data/notebooklm-rnaseq-sickle-cell-anemia/README.md

 # ✨ Final Considerations

 This project demonstrated how AI tools can support scientific learning, knowledge organization, and in-depth study of complex biomedical topics.

+---

+# 🔍 Experience with NotebookLM

+During testing with NotebookLM, it was possible to observe how the quality of the prompts directly influences the depth of the AI-generated responses.

+The initial prompts produced broader and more generic answers.
+After refining the questions and delimiting the context using only the provided sources, the answers began to show greater scientific precision and better organization of concepts.

+It was also possible to perceive the usefulness of NotebookLM in synthesizing complex scientific articles, facilitating the understanding of topics related to transcriptomics, inflammation, and biomarkers in sickle cell anemia.

+--

+# ⚠️ Difficulties Encountered ("Scars")

+* Some very broad prompts generated superficial answers;

+* Terms related to transcriptomics produced excessive information;

+* It was necessary to learn how to better specify the context of the questions;

+* The AI ​​provided more useful answers when the prompts were objective and targeted.

+---

+# ✅ Learnings Obtained

+* Importance of prompt engineering;

+* Organization of scientific sources;

+* Use of AI as a complementary study tool;

+* Practical application of NotebookLM in biomedical research;

+* Structuring technical knowledge on GitHub.